 Jason is in training to move from the ground support and squiring to horseback and jousting.
 He is also a part of our sister group, Dragon's Own, a re-enactment group working in the art of medieval ground combat.

-Chief Squire and Secretary
+Chief Squire and Vice Chair

 Robin is Chief Squire.
 She travels with the show, and has been seen putting the knights together and keeping them in line from Langley to Winnipeg to Kalispell to Red Deer Lake and has made guest appearances on the block from Tennessee to Colorado.
 It doesn't matter if the event is an international competition, a barbecue, a wedding, a fundraiser, a rodeo, or a renaissance faire, Robin brings the show in on time, and creates order out of chaos.
 This is good, because knights tend to generate chaos!